majsylw/SecondVoice/content/post/14-openpose/index.md

 The purpose of the experiment was to test the differences between the computational performance of OpenPose and MediaPipe and to compare the hardware resources needed to do so.
 The study took into account the needed amount of available computing resources in the form of GPU/CPU usage, and the real-time video processing speed expressed in frame rate per second [FPS].

 The experiment was conducted on 6 different input resolutions.
-The input resolutions used are;
+The input resolutions used are:
  -1×64px, -1×128px, -1x368px, -1x480px, -1x608px for OpenPose and 256x256px for MediaPipe.

 The -1 means that that the resolution will be adapted to maintain the aspect ratio of the input source.
 E.g., -1x368, 656x-1, and 656x368 will result in the same exact resolution for 720p and 1080p input images.